-The Data Protection Act 1998’s fifth data protection principle requires that personal data is not kept for longer than is necessary.
-ORA Singers will store data for as long as the organisation feels it necessary in order to fulfill its aims.
+The General Data Protection Act 2018's fifth data protection principle requires that personal data is not kept for longer than is necessary.
+ORA Singers retains all of it's data in accordance with it's document retention policy, which is available upon request.
 Please note, data on Donors may be retained indefinitely, in order for our financial records to be up to date and so as to retain an accurate history of our fundraising approaches and previous donors.

 ORA Singers is a small organisation which only sends limited mailings through our online marketing software, Mailchimp.
 We do not wish to inundate any individual with mailings, and only send updates with regards to important news, concerts, promotions and album releases.
 We have never run a telephone campaign and are pleased to say that we have never shared or sold any of our data to other organisations.

 6. What will you send me if I donate to ORA Singers?